ReenaRajani/ignition-fe-coding-test/README.md

 Note - Only one button should be red on the screen.
 ### Fix an error in component

-You have a componenent called `DataGrid` which uses another component called `Detail`.
+You have a component called `DataGrid` which uses another component called `Detail`.
 `Detail` is supposed to show you the expansion of the rows that comprise the data grid

 Component is fixed when: